 Look at the Daily Values

 Underneath the Calories line, you’ll see a list of nutrients.
-This includes total fat, sodium, protein, and vitamins like A and C. For each of them, you’ll see a % Daily Value (DV).
+This includes total fat, sodium, protein, and, until requirements change in 2020, vitamins like A and C. For each of them, you’ll see a % Daily Value (DV).
 This is the percentage of your daily nutrient needs you get from a single serving of that food, based on an average person who eats a 2,000-calorie-a-day diet.
 (Again, most kids need around 2,000 calories daily.)
 This can give you a good idea of whether a food is a poor, OK, or good source of a nutrient.
 A Daily Value of 5% or less is “low” in a nutrient.
 A Daily Value of 20% or more is “high” in a nutrient.